How to take care of teak outdoor furniture

 For deeper cleaning, a mixture of mild soap and water is effective.
 I dilute the soap in warm water and apply it with a sponge or cloth, then rinse thoroughly.

-See also How to guild furniture
+See also How to use milk paint on old furniture

 If the surface has developed stains or mildew, I rely on a mixture of vinegar and water.
 This natural solution eliminates stubborn spots without harsh chemicals.